 Diagnostic criteria for alcohol use disorder (AUD) vary, but the most widely used criteria are found in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Laboratory tests for acute alcohol ingestion include ethanol, ethyl glucuronide (EtG), and ethyl sulfate (EtS) tests.
-Carbohydrate-deficient transferrin (CDT) and phosphatidylethanol (PEth) are useful markers for monitoring abstinence following long-term use.
+Carbohydrate-deficient transferrin (CDT) and phosphatidylethanol (PEth) are useful markers for monitoring abstinence after long-term use.

 Quick Answers for Clinicians

 The window of detection depends on the sample type and quantity of alcohol consumed.
-See Attributes of Ethanol Biomarkers table below for general ranges.
+See Attributes of Ethanol Biomarkers table for general ranges.

 In adults, some ethanol is absorbed by the stomach, although the majority is quickly absorbed into the intestines.
 Ingestion of food delays absorption.
 The distribution of ethanol into body tissues and fluids is proportionate to the body’s water content, which varies by age, weight, and sex.
 More than 90% of ethanol is metabolized by either alcohol dehydrogenase (ADH), cytochrome P4502E1 (CYP2E1), or catalase, and the rest is eliminated unchanged in breath, sweat, and urine.
 Of that metabolized, a small amount is not oxidized, which results in substrates that can be used as biomarkers of consumption.

-In neonates and children, absorption may be reduced because of slower and irregular stomach emptying, and the volume of distribution in children is greater because of increased body water content, less fat, and variable blood flow.
+In neonates and children, absorption may be reduced because of slower and more irregular stomach emptying, and the volume of distribution in children is greater because of greater body water content, less fat, and variable blood flow.
 Metabolism is affected by decreased ADH and CYP2E1 levels, and decreased renal function may slow elimination.

 - Moderate drinking is considered one drink per day for women and up to two drinks per day for men.